Alfresco/acs-community-packaging/dev/README.md

 cd ..
 ~~~

-If you kill the tomcat instance (^C) and wish to restart it, use the following command or the **`comO`** alias, or **`comODebug`** to attach a debugger.
+If you kill the tomcat instance (^C) and wish to restart it, use the following command
+or the `comO` alias, or `comODebug` to attach a debugger.
 ~~~bash
 mvn install -Prun,withShare -rf dev-acs-amps-overlay
 ~~~

-## 7. Clean up
+## Clean up
 When finished, kill the tomcat instance and stop the Docker instances.
-You will normally also remove the Docker containers, as you will need a clean database if you are going to issue another `mvn clean install` command.
-If you started `docker compose` in a separate terminal session, simply use `^C` or if you used a `-d` flag, use `docker compose -f dev/docker-compose.yml stop`.
+You will normally also
+remove the Docker containers, as you will need a clean database if you are going to issue
+another `mvn clean install` command.
+If you started `docker compose` in a separate terminal session,
+simply use `^C` or if you used a `-d` flag, use `docker compose -f dev/docker-compose.yml stop`.
 ~~~bash
 ^C
 ...
 Stopped 'sysAdmin' subsystem, ID: [sysAdmin, default]